 Monmouth County Family Law Lawyer

 Family law lawyers help people navigate a number of complicated domestic issues, including custody, paternity, and divorce.
-These matters are often emotional and very personal, and they can also carry serious financial implications.
+These matters are often emotional and very personal and have serious implications for you and your children.

 If you are attempting to create a parenting agreement, collect child support, seek visitation, or divorce your spouse, you will likely need the assistance of a Monmouth County family law lawyer.
 You may be able to negotiate with the other party, or you might end up litigating the matter in court.
-Either way, having a skilled attorney at your side could make the process run more smoothly and ensure the protection of your rights.
+Either way, having a skilled attorney at your side can make the process smoother and ensure the protection of your rights.

 Custody Disputes in Monmouth County

 When divorcing, both parents can seek custody of their minor children.
-Parenting plans will include a visitation schedule that allows time with both parents and detail how the parties will make crucial decisions.
+Parenting plans will include a visitation schedule that allows time with both parents and details how the parties will make major decisions for their children.

-In general, courts want both parents to play a significant role in the children’s lives.
-The judges will always make custody rulings based on the children’s best interests, rather than just what the parents think works best.
-A Monmouth County child custody lawyer can evaluate a client’s case for custody and advocate on behalf of their client’s interests.
+In general, courts want both parents to play a significant role in their children’s lives.
+Judges will always make custody rulings based on the children’s best interests, rather than just what the parents think works best.
+A Monmouth County child custody lawyer can evaluate a client’s custody case and advocate on behalf of their client’s interests.

 Paternity Cases and Parental Rights

-Biological fathers have rights in New Jersey just like all natural parents, but sometimes a man may have to prove that he is the child’s biological father before he can attempt to seek custody or visitation.
-An unmarried father may establish his paternity by signing the child’s birth certificate.
-In other cases, a man might need to request a DNA test to prove that he is the father.
+A biological father has rights regarding their children in New Jersey, but sometimes may have to prove that he is the child’s biological father before he can attempt to seek custody or visitation.
+An unmarried father may establish his paternity by signing the child’s birth certificate at the time of the child’s birth.
+A certificate of parentage can also be signed later, after the child’s birth.
+In other cases, a biological father might need to request a DNA test to prove that he is the father.
+Likewise, a mother may need to request a DNA test to establish paternity and seek child support from the father.

 Paternity cases can be emotional for everyone involved.
 A Monmouth County family law attorney can help individuals understand their legal rights during these complex proceedings.

 Divorce cases can involve many financial factors.
 Most importantly, spouses who are ending their marriage must find ways to divide their property.
-In New Jersey, courts will divide property equitably, which does not necessarily mean evenly.
+In New Jersey, courts will divide property fairly and equitably, which does not necessarily mean evenly.
+That said, it is common for the Court to order equal division of assets.

-Not all property owned by a person will be part of a marital estate, so divorcing spouses should know which assets are their sole property.
+Not all property is subject to being divided in a divorce.
+Only marital property is divided.
+Non-marital property usually consists of property that either part acquired prior to their marriage, or that they acquired by gift or inheritance from a third party during the marriage.
 Courts may also choose to award alimony to spouses who depend on their partner for support.
 All financial decisions will include a detailed analysis of many factors, including but not limited to the parties’ assets, economic circumstances, earning capabilities, age, health, and the length of the marriage.

 Parties who have premarital agreements (also known as prenuptial agreements) may have to follow those terms when dividing assets and setting spousal support.
 A skilled attorney in Monmouth County can advocate for a fair division of assets and work to protect their client’s interests in these situations.